tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-We see clearly here recommendations for many best-practices in a Kubernetes environment.
+We see clearly here recommendations against many best-practices in a Kubernetes environment.
 These recommendations can easily be mapped to [CIS best-practices](https://www.cisecurity.org/benchmark/kubernetes).
 Most of these recommendations can even be remediated or denied in a few clicks:

 <div style="text-align: center">